Actively Recruiting

 - Children and young people with cerebral palsy and sleep disordered breathing

-- Children and young people younger than 16 years old
+- Under 16 years old

 - Formal diagnosis of cerebral palsy

-- Formal diagnosis of sleep disordered breathing currently or previously managed with respiratory support
+- Formal diagnosis of sleep disordered breathing (currently or previously managed with respiratory support)

 You will not qualify if you...